-The most common debris that we find are baby’s dippers, food packaging and one use plastic sachets for shampoo or laundry detergent.
+The most common debris that we find are baby’s diapers, food packaging and one use plastic sachets for shampoo or laundry detergent.
 We also often find discarded fishing gear at the dive site and recently we found a green sea turtle who was entangled in fishing line around her fin, luckily one of the divemasters Yunis of Oceans5 dive resort (our amazing partner) was able to free the turtle.

 What can people do in their everyday lives to help shark conservation?